lilypond/lilypond/mf/README.md

 concatenated, with a `.` inbetween, to form the glyph name.
 In the above example, we are in the group 'rests' and *idstr* is 'M1', thus the glyph name of 'breve rest' is `rests.M1`.

+The values in the above table are emitted when `fet_endchar` is called.

 The log file contains more data that gets parsed; see file `feta-autometric.mf` for the details.
 For example, lines with the `parameter` keyword hold global